nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2b.
 Task’s date and time clashes with a blocked date and time

   > 2b1.
-A window popup warning will be shown to confirm user’s request
+A window pop up warning will be shown to confirm user’s request
   > 2b2.
 User click ok
   > Use case ends
    > 2b2.1 User click no